Philadelphia shooting victim Ralph Moralis was about to walk daughter down aisle

 Instead, his family has now been left to plan his funeral.

-The shooting unfolded at around 8.30pm on Monday night when the shooter, armed with an AR-15-style rifle and a 9mm handgun, opened fire in the southwest Philadelphia neighbourhood.
+The shooting unfolded at around 8.30pm on Monday when the attacker, armed with an AR-15-style rifle and a 9mm handgun, opened fire in the southwest Philadelphia neighbourhood.

-Police said that the 40-year-old shooter – who has not been publicly named – appeared to be shooting victims at random along several blocks.
+Police said that the shooter appeared to be shooting victims at random along several blocks.
+Philadelphia district attorney Larry Krasner identified the suspect as 40-year-old Kimbrady Carriker to CNN on Wednesday.

 “On what was supposed to be a beautiful summer evening, this armed and armored individual wreaked havoc, firing with a rifle at their victims seemingly at random,” Police Commissioner Danielle Outlaw said in a press conference on Tuesday.